microspectrometer/dev-kit-2020/doc/embedded-c-design.md

 - [x] want to see definition of variables in a lib optimized correctly
     - BiColorLed is a lib
     - it uses a register and pins
     - these are variables that the compiler needs to know the value of when compiling to use the optimal instructions
 - well, that was useful but it did not prove what I need in general
     - BiColorLed is not its own translation unit
     - I do compile it separately, but:
     - all the function definitions are in the .h file
     - so the application includes those definitions and only a single translation unit is required
     - i.e., I could eliminate BiColorLed.o and it would make no difference to the linker when making `vis-spi-out.elf`
 - [ ] create a lib that has function definitions in its .c
     - this lib has its own translation unit
     - the resulting .o file is needed by the linker
     - the compiler needs to know the values to use when it makes the translation unit
+- [x] clean Makefile for lib project
+    - clean out test runner
+- [x] write a test
+    - test needs its own fake hardware definitions

 # keyword const is required for avr-gcc optimal assembly
-- avr-gcc needs a const variable passed to a function to use the optimal assembly for that function
+- avr-gcc needs a `const` variable passed to a function to use the optimal assembly for that function
-- it is not sufficient for the function definition to declare a const input argument
+- it is not sufficient for the function definition to declare a `const` input argument
-- the variable passed must be const as well
+- the variable passed must be `const` as well

-## example
+## const example
 - example: `BiColorLedOn(led_0)` takes variable `led_0`
 - if `led_0` is not `const`, then avr-gcc does not know at compile time if `led_0` will change value, so it does not know if it is OK to use the `sbi` instruction

-## example details
+## const example details
 - here is the function definition showing the arg is `const`:
 ```c
 // BiColorLed.h